 Pack a Telescopic and Wide Angle Lens

-On the other hand, the landscape of the canyon is a truly unique Andean spectacle: pre-inca rice terraces and fields are mindbogglingly carved into sharp, rocky mountains that are both arid, yet green with thriving vegetation.
-A wide angle lens would be perfect for snapping shots in the canyon itself in order to capture this, as well as the sheer scale of this natural wonder.
+On the other hand, the landscape of the canyon is a truly unique Andean spectacle.
+Pre-inca rice terraces and fields are carved into sharp, rocky mountains that are both arid, yet green with thriving vegetation.
+A wide angle lens would be perfect for snapping shots in the canyon to capture the sheer scale of this natural wonder.

 Prepare for Pain